adobe/spectrum-web-components/packages/action-menu/README.md

 ## Description

-An `<sp-action-menu />` is simply an action button with a Popover.
+An `<sp-action-menu />` is an action button with a Popover.
 Use an `<sp-menu>` element to outline the items that will be made available to the user when interacting with the `sp-action-menu` element.

 ### Installation